-You may obtain photocopies of magazine or journal articles through ILL.
-When you make your request, please supply us with the title of the article, as well as the title, date, volume number (if available), and the page numbers of the magazine or journal in which the article appears.
+You may obtain photocopies of magazine, journal, or newspaper articles through ILL.
+When you make your request, please supply us with the title of the article, as well as the title, date, volume number (if available), and the page numbers of the publication in which the article appears.

 Your use of the photocopy must follow the provisions for fair use specified in the federal Copyright Act.
 Generally, this means you may use the photocopy for personal study; you may not reproduce it for any other purpose without obtaining permission from the holder of the copyright.
 Under copyright law, you cannot request more than five articles from a single magazine or journal in a year.